rajatagrawal1094/SatelliteManifest/README.md

 ![success](/images/5-success.png)

-Click on **Subscriptions** to add some subscriptions to your manifest and then click on **Add Subscriptions** button to see the available subscriptions that can be added to your manifest.
+Click on **Subscriptions** to list/add some subscriptions to your manifest and then click on **Add Subscriptions** button to see the available subscriptions that can be added to your manifest.

 ![add](/images/6-add.png)